How This Works

 Sound is generated from a set of 20 sampled instruments or from a 20-note set of a diatonic mode to be converted to MIDI and OSC for play on other instruments.
 In practice, several instances of the synthesizer software usually play the same triggers simultaneously on multiple hardware.

 The client application may also function independently of WiFi triggers as a standalone, highly configurable pattern sequencer.
 In this case it can also be synced with the WiFi-triggered instances and Ableton to create an increasingly coherent sound from a many sources.
-The dense sound of this stream is less of an aesthetic choice by this author than it is a real-time test of the expanded capability of this system.
+The dense sound of this stream is less of an aesthetic choice by the author than it is a real-time test of the expanded capability of this system in several configurations.

-Current development has focused on the creation of visualization to aid this platform in improvisation and performance.
-A new GUI has been developed to provide real-time feedback of network conditions and sound distribution.
-Significantly, a novel pattern sequencer arose from the same framework, allowing for synchronized play with the network triggers.
-Current, local weather data determines the tempo of this stream, recalculated every 10 minutes.
-Cooler temperatures and slower wind velocities will result in slower tempos.
-The nights of wintry, coastal New England would seem to promise greater variations of sound.
+The current focus of development has been on visualization to aid improvisation and performance.
+A new GUI provides real-time feedback of network conditions and sound distribution.
+Significantly, a new pattern sequencer provides synchronized accompaniment to network triggers.
+Current, local weather data or real-time analysis of network triggers may also influence tempo generation.
+Cooler temperatures and slower wind velocities could result in slower tempos.
+Faster tempos could result from busier network conditions.

 WiFi Player (2024/10)